The Ultimate Qatar Digital Marketing Guide

 Like other countries in the region, Qatar practices internet censorship.
 The government of Qatar censors the internet through a proxy server that monitors and blocks websites, e-mail, and chat rooms through the state-owned internet service provider (IPS) Ooredoo (formerly Qtel).
 Qatar commonly filters pornography, political criticism of Gulf countries, blasphemy towards Islam, gay and lesbian content, sexual health resources, dating and escort services, and censorship circumvention tools.
 Many Qatari’s avoid internet censorship by using virtual private networks (VPN) and proxy servers.

 Second Level Domains

 Most popular region specific sites

-In 2012, Qatari E-commerce spending amounted to $0.7 billion and is projected to grow to $1.25 billion by 2015.
-Differing from western consumers, Qatari’s preferred method of payment for online shopping is cash on delivery (COD).
+In 2020, Qatari E-commerce spending exceeded $2.2 billion and is expected to hit $2.3 billion this year.
+Differing from western consumers, Qatari’s preferred payment method for online shopping is cash on delivery (COD).
 This preference is shared throughout the Middle East as internet users fear fraud and mistrust online payment.
-Few goods are purchased using non cash payment services such as credit, debit, or PayPal.
+Few goods are purchased using non-cash payment services such as credit, debit, or PayPal.